 If you are from Zimbabwe and thinking about studying at Brighton you can find information to help you decide, and make your application on this page.

-There are currently 7 students and 7 alumni of the university who are from Zimbabwe.
 Students from Zimbabwe choose the University of Brighton because of our strong standing in key subject areas of interest.

 - Our degree and masters courses in business, management and economics benefit from the internationally recognised research at our Centre for Research in Innovation Management (CENTRIM).
 The latest Research Assessment Exercise determined that 70 per cent of our research in business management is of international standing.